-- Period 2: The driver accepted the request and was on their way to pick up the rider.
+- Period 2: The Uber or Lyft driver accepted the request and is on their way to pick up or drop off the rider.
 Under this circumstance, the driver will receive coverage by Uber or Lyft for an accident.
 Coverage includes $1,000,000 third party liability, uninsured/underinsured motorist bodily injury, contingent comprehensive collision, and up to the actual cash value of the car ($2,500 deductible).

 Contact West Coast Trial Lawyers Today

-If you have sustained injuries in the city of Los Angeles as a result of a rideshare accident, our experienced team of Uber and Lyft accident attorneys at West Coast Trial Lawyers can help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
-Call us today at (213) 927-3700 or email [email protected] to schedule a free consultation with our knowledgeable, caring, and compassionate legal team.
+If you have sustained injuries as a result of a rideshare accident, our expert Uber and Lyft accident attorneys at West Coast Trial Lawyers will help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.